nodists/nodist/README.md

 ## Debugging

-All debug logging now uses the [https://github.com/visionmedia/debug](debug) package.
+All debug logging now uses the [https://github.com/tj/debug](debug) package.

-The following can be used to see all messages (typically used in dev)
+The following can be used to see all messages (typically used in dev; you don't need to install `debug`!)

 ```
 $ DEBUG=nodist node app